BB2ME #28 – Meeting my hero in real life was awesome

 Admiral William McRaven

 Admiral McRaven shook my hand.
-He noticed my US Army Ranger tab.
-It is the one military decoration I will wear on my tuxedo to any formal military event.
+He noticed my US Army Ranger tab, the one military decoration I will wear on my tuxedo to any formal military event.
 He thanked me for my service and asked me about my military career.
-Wow – Admiral McRaven took a few minutes out of his busy day to simply talk with me.
+Admiral McRaven took a few minutes out of his busy day to talk with me.
 What a wonderful thing to do.
 It was a gift that I will never forget.

 Admiral McRaven giving commencement speech.

-I let my hero know that he inspired me on a daily basis
+I let my hero know that he inspired me daily.

 Admiral McRaven did not have much time to talk.
-I ended the conversation by letting him know that his commencement speech at the University of Texas was inspirational.
-I told him that I make my bed first thing every morning because of that speech.
+I ended the conversation by telling him his commencement speech at the University of Texas was inspirational.
+I told him I make my bed first thing every morning because of that speech.
 “You are right – it is the best way to start the day.
-Thanks and I look forward to your remarks”.
+Thanks, and I look forward to your remarks”.
 That was it.
 No long conversation.
-No picture with him.
-Just a normal conversation between two veterans.
+No selfie picture with him.
+It was just an ordinary conversation between two veterans.
 One just happened to be a retired four-star Admiral and US military hero.

 His famous speech – well worth watching.